triggermesh/docs/docs/guides/installation-ami.md

 This document walks you through deploying the TriggerMesh AMI (beta) on the Amazon AWS platform.

+!!! warning
+    This installation method is meant to provide a fast mechanism to test TriggerMesh on AWS.
+It is not meant to be used in a production environment.

 ## Pre-requisites

 * [Amazon AWS account](https://aws.amazon.com)